What makes Individual I's a Collective We; Coordination mechanisms & costs: Emergence of Impersonal Coordination

-To provide insight into the factor factors influencing coordination costs beyond the average behavior predicted by the power-law scaling model, we compute residual (See Methods) of each coordination cost.
-Residual is the difference between the observed and predicted values, denoted as $\xi_i \equiv \log \frac{Y_i}{Y(N_i)} = \log \frac{Y_i}{Y_0N_i^{\beta}}$ ~\cite{bettencourt2010urban}.
-Table~\ref{table:resi} illustrates the correlations among the residuals, highlighting their interrelationships after the removal of the average description of the behavior of the coordination cost.
-First, it's evident that administrative activities consistently positively correlate with other types of the coordination activities, while all other correlations are negligible ($<0.1$).
-This observation could suggest that governance, represented by administrative activities, plays a central role in the collective intelligence coordination process~\cite{o2007emergence,demil2006neither}.
-Second, we find \textbf{no correlation among residuals except for administrator activities}.
-This finding contradicts the common assumption that one coordination method can replace another, implying that an increase in rules, protocols, or supervision might reduce the need for mutual interactions.
-The absence of such a trade-off raises the following questions: What might be the underlying reason for this lack of correlation?
-Could it be that the strong correlation observed between administrative activities and hidden trade-off mechanisms is blending or confounding the dynamics within these four residuals?
-For instance, controversial topics concurrently drive coordination costs with increasing administrative activities, resulting in positive correlation with administrative activities, but not among themselves.
+To understand factors influencing coordination costs beyond the average behavior of $N$, we quantify the residual of each coordination cost, which is difference between the observed and predicted values from scaling law, denoted as $\xi_i \equiv \log \frac{Y_i}{Y(N_i)} = \log \frac{Y_i}{Y_0N_i^{\beta}}$ ~\cite{bettencourt2010urban}.
+We find that administrative activities consistently correlate positively with other coordination activities, while other correlations are negligible ($<0.1$).
+This might suggests that governance, represented by administrative activities, plays a central role in the coordination process\cite{o2007emergence,demil2006neither}.
+Additionally, there is no trade-off mechanism, contradicting the common assumption that more regulations, fewer disputes.
+This lack of trade-off raises questions: Why is there no correlation?
+Could the strong correlation with administrative activities be confounding the dynamics within these residuals?
+For instance, controversial topics may drive coordination costs and administrative activities, resulting in a positive correlation with administrative activities but not among themselves.